fbpx

 Recognizing the Signs of Adderall Addiction

-The number of prescriptions that are written for Adderall has increased many times over in the last two decades, which makes it easier for people to get the medication from friends or family members.
+The number of prescriptions that are written for Adderall has increased many times over the last two decades, which makes it easier for people to get the medication from friends or family members.
 Because it’s a prescribed medication, it’s easy for people to believe that Adderall is safe, which also makes addiction to Adderall easy to overlook.

 It’s important to remember that not everyone who takes Adderall has a problem with addiction.
 Many people take it as prescribed and are relieved of the symptoms of ADHD as a result.
 However, for those who do become addicted to the medication, there are some signs and symptoms that others may recognize.
 These indicators include: